Shift equivalence implies flow equivalence for shifts of finite type: Partitioned matrices

 \section{Partitioned matrices}

-\begin{standingnotation} For the rest of the paper, a \lq\lq matrix\rq\rq\ $M$ will come with finite sets $\mathcal I^M$ and $\mathcal J^M$ indexing its rows and columns.
-In a slight abuse of notation we will not require these index sets to be the the standard integer intervals, or even be ordered sets.\begin{footnote}{This abuse of notation lets us avoid superfluous complicating bijections from convenient index sets to sets of the form $\{ 1, ... , m\}$.
+\begin{standingnotation} For the rest of the paper, a \lq\lq matrix\rq\rq\ $M$ will come with finite nonempty sets $\mathcal I^M$ and $\mathcal J^M$ indexing its rows and columns.
+In a slight abuse of notation we will not require these index sets to be the standard integer intervals, or even be ordered sets.\begin{footnote}{This abuse of notation lets us avoid superfluous complicating bijections from convenient index sets to sets of the form $\{ 1, ... , m\}$.
 The choice of such bijections -- to produce standard matrices -- isn't relevant for us, because conjugation by a permutation matrix respects flow equivalence and shift equivalence.}\end{footnote} A \lq\lq standard matrix\rq\rq\ is a matrix is (for some $m,n$) an $m\times n$ matrix $M$ with the usual totally ordered index sets, $\mathcal I_M=\{1, \dots, m\}$ and $\mathcal J_M=\{1, \dots, n\}$. \end{standingnotation}

 We state now some (more or less obvious) definitions we use to accommodate our slightly expanded definition of matrix.
+We use $\R_+$ to denote the semiring of nonnegative real numbers.
 A matrix $M$ is {\it square} if $\mathcal I_M= \mathcal J_M$.
 An {\it irreducible} matrix is a square matrix $A$ over $\R_+$ such that for every index pair $(i,j)$ there exists $k>0$ such that $A^k(i,j)>0$.
 A {\it principal} submatrix of a square matrix $A$ is the restriction of $A$ to $\mathcal I \times \mathcal I$, for some nonempty subset of $\mathcal I^A$.
 An {\it irreducible component} of a square matrix is a principal submatrix which is irreducible and is not properly contained in another irreducible principal submatrix.
 An {\it essentially irreducible} matrix is a square matrix with a unique irreducible component.
 An {\it essentially cyclic} matrix is an essentially irreducible matrix whose irreducible component is a cyclic permutation matrix.

 Throughout, $\p$ denotes a given finite poset; $\preceq$ denotes its transitive reflexive antisymmetric relation; and $\prec $ denotes the transitive relation $\preceq $ and $\neq $.
-A {\it $\p$-partitioned matrix} is a matrix $A$ together with partitions $\mathcal I^A = \{\mathcal I^A_p: p \in \p\}$ of $\mathcal I^A$ and $\mathcal J^A = \{\mathcal J^A_p : p\in \p\}$ of $\mathcal J^A$ into nonempty sets such for $r,s$ in $\p$,
+A {\it $\p$-partitioned matrix} is a matrix $A$ together with partitions $ \{\mathcal I^A_p: p \in \p\}$ of $\mathcal I^A$ and $ \{\mathcal J^A_p : p\in \p\}$ of $\mathcal J^A$ into nonempty sets such for $r,s$ in $\p$,